Perfluoroalkyl carboxylic acids: Environmental concerns

-Long-chain PFCAs such as perfluorooctanoic acid (PFOA) are either banned or being under scrutiny because they are extremely persistent and bioaccumulative.
+Long-chain PFCAs such as perfluorooctanoic acid (PFOA) are either banned or under scrutiny because they are extremely persistent and bioaccumulative.
+In 2019, PFOA, its salts, and PFOA-related compounds were added to Annex A of the Stockholm Convention on Persistent Organic Pollutants, requiring treaty members to take measures to eliminate their production and use.
+In 2025, C_{9}–C_{21} long-chain PFCAs (C_{n}F_{2n+1}COOH, 8 ≤ n ≤ 20), their salts, and related compounds were added to Annex A.

 Short-chain PFCAs (scPFCAs) are formed from atmospheric oxidation of fluorotelomer compounds and chlorofluorocarbon (CFC) replacements introduced as a result of the Montreal Protocol.

 Side-chain fluorinated polymers (SCFPs), in which fluorotelomers are attached to a polymer backbone, may release fluorotelomer alcohols through hydrolysis.
 The latter are then degraded to PFCAs.

 Simplified degradation pathway of urethane side-chain fluorinated polymers: hydrolysis yields fluorotelomer alcohols that are then degraded to PFCAs of different chain lengths (in the shown example PFHxA, PFHpA and PFBA).